Skip to main content Brad's PyNotes

 Python’s built-in functions form the foundation of elegant, efficient programming.

 Built-in functions work seamlessly with itertools and functools for powerful functional programming patterns.
 These functions embody Zen of Python principles and integrate naturally with collections containers for data processing.
+The enumerate() function deserves special attention for adding indices to loops.

 Reference: Python Built-in Functions Documentation